valerieniloinsigh31/footnote-app/README.md

 Boostrap
 Summernote

-Design....
-CSS (starter template used from blog project but how has this been adapted further)...hover..what frameworks have been connected that are aiding in bringing this app to fruition

-Visibility

 <b>Things to consider when compiling project</b>
 -Order
 -Frameworks to be installed (Django, Summernote, considered using Flask and reviewed a number of Bootstrap templates that I could have used)